-What is the difference between Montessori and traditional education
+Q: What is the difference between Montessori and traditional education?

 Multi-age classrooms afford us the luxury of adapting the curriculum to the individual child.
-Each child can work at his or her own pace, while remaining in community with his or her peers.
-In addition, the multi age format allows all older children to be the leaders of the classroom community even those children who may be shy or quiet.
+Each child can work at his or her own pace while remaining in communion with his or her peers.
+In addition, the multi-age format allows all older children to be the leaders of the classroom community even those children who may be shy or quiet.

-Is Montessori good for children with learning disabilities.
+Q: Is Montessori good for children with learning disabilities?

 Research studies show that Montessori children are well prepared for later life academically, socially, and emotionally.
 In addition to scoring well on standardized tests, Montessori children are ranked above average on such criteria as following directions, turning in work on time, listening attentively, using basic skills, showing responsibility, asking provocative questions, showing enthusiasm for learning, and adapting to new situations.

-No. Montessori educates children without reference to religious denomination.
-As a result, our classrooms are extremely diverse, with representation from all peoples, cultures and religions.
+No. Montessori educates children without reference to a religious denomination.
+As a result, our classrooms are extremely diverse, with representation from all peoples, cultures, and religions.

-Is Montessori a franchise?
-Who can open a Montessori school
+Q: Is Montessori a franchise?
+Who can open a Montessori school?

 The term Montessori is not trademarked and anyone, regardless of training, experience or affiliation can open a “Montessori” school.
 It is essential that parents researching Montessori act as good consumers to ensure the authenticity of their chosen program.